hmlongco/Factory/README.md

 If you download this branch you'll find initial DocC Documentation for the project, as well as working unit tests and a working code sample.

-The Factory source is also fairly heavily documented.
+The Factory source code is also fairly heavily documented.

 ## Migration